 - 14. Tameka has been braiding hair professionally since 2008.
 She was pursuing a career in public health, and had recently acquired her Master's degree, when she decided that a career in African-style hair braiding would be more rewarding.
 Inspired by the frequent requests for braiding services by the families of her diverse church community and neighborhood, Tameka undertook training to become a certified consultant in Sisterlocks, a proprietary African-style hair-braiding technique created by Dr. JoAnne Cornwell. - 15.
-After providing African-style hair-braiding services for several years, Tameka recently partnered with her two sisters and a fellow Sisterlocks Consultant to expand her business, Locs of Glory, and open her own store-front location at 5860 Delmar Blvd., Suite 100, St. Louis, Missouri 63112.
-Although her sisters have received cosmetology and barber training, respectively, Tameka is not a licensed cosmetologist (or barber) and exclusively provides African-style hair-braiding services.
-She believes that her African-style hair braiding is the core of the business and differentiates her business from competing cosmetology salons. - 16.
-Tameka's African-style hair braiding has made an important contribution to her community, particularly for interracial foster and adoptive parents who are often at a loss for how to care for tightly textured hair and are unfamiliar with the cultural significance of natural hair care.
+After providing African-style hair-braiding services for several years, Tameka recently partnered with her two sisters and a fellow Sisterlocks Consultant to expand her business,

-Case: 4:14-cv-01100-TIA Doc. #: 36 Filed: 04/15/15 Page: 7 of 33 PageID #: 266
+Case: 4:14-cv-01100 Doc. #: 1 Filed: 06/16/14 Page: 6 of 27 PageID #: 6